Qazeer/artefacts.help/pages/windows/thumbs-db_thumbcache.md

-For a `Thumbs.db` file to be generated in a given folder, or for entries to be added to the central `Thumbcache` files, the access must have been done with some sort of files' thumbnail / icon preview enabled.
+For a `Thumbs.db` file to be generated in a given folder, or for entries to be added to the central `Thumbcache` files, the access must have been done with some sort of files' thumbnail/icon preview enabled.

 The cached thumbnail previews persist even after deletion of the associated files.